Headline: Every story has a face. The insight here is that every man needs some time to himself to get ready for what’s ahead.

 Rogue One (Star Wars) has been written up by the New York Times, CNN, Bloomberg, CNET and many others.

 Today, Gillette is back on a path of growth.
 Brand affinity is rising.
-Slowly but surely, we are turning the fortunes of the brand around.
+Slowly we are turning the fortunes of the brand and with the repositioning in market soon, we might become a great brand again.